reuschj/AnalogClock/README.md

 This is a SwiftUI rewrite of an [earlier start](https://github.com/reuschj/AnalogClock-Legacy).

 #### Current features:
-- An analog clock, which can be toggled between 12-hour and 24-hour
+- An analog clock, which can be toggled between 12-hour, 24-hour and decimal time
 - A digit clock display (optional)
 - A date display (optional)
 - A settings panel

-#### Coming soon:
+- Themable with one custom theme (Impact)
 - An (optional) tick/tock pendulum display
 - An (optional) AM/PM hand for the analog clock